This group of leaders bring their expertise in a variety of subjects to create and carry out a strategic plan for the College.

 Associate Vice Chancellor for Workforce Solutions

 Hart Nelson was appointed associate vice chancellor, Workforce Solutions Group in May 2018.
 Nelson has 23 years of career experience in public policy, government relations, intelligence and information technology.
-He will serve as the lead for economic and workforce development, be responsible for managing corporate and community workforce development, continuing professional development and personal enrichment education, as well as manage entrepreneurial initiatives that reflect the needs of local, regional and national employers.
+He serves as the lead for economic and workforce development, is responsible for managing corporate and community workforce development, continuing professional development and personal enrichment education, as well as managing entrepreneurial initiatives that reflect the needs of local, regional and national employers.
 Most recently, Nelson was vice president of public policy for the St. Louis Regional Chamber.
 He has been a foreign service officer with the U.S. Department of State, an intelligence officer with the United States Navy Reserve and an information technology architect with IBM.
 As a volunteer, he is board treasurer of Citizens for Modern Transit and vice chair of the Missouri Military Preparedness and Enhancement Commission.
-He has a master’s degrees in business administration and information management from Washington University in St. Louis and a Bachelor of Arts in political science and mass communication from University of California-Berkeley.
+He has a master's degrees in business administration and information management from Washington University in St. Louis and a Bachelor of Arts in political science and mass communication from University of California-Berkeley.

 Mary Nelson, J.D.

-Mary Nelson, JD, was named general counsel and chief legal officer in September 2014.
+Mary Nelson, J.D., was named general counsel and chief legal officer in September 2014.
 Nelson has more than 30 years of experience in the public and private sectors, including stints in two mayoral administrations in St. Louis, positions in state government and partnerships in several firms.
 Nelson’s law practice is concentrated in real estate, construction and business law.
 In June 2015, she was appointed to serve on the Missouri State Highways and Transportation Commission.
 She was the first African-American woman appointed to Missouri’s Administrative Hearing Commission, leaving that post to accept her current position with STLCC.
 Nelson served as president of the St. Louis Board of Police Commissioners, on the 2001 Missouri House of Representatives Reapportionment and Redistricting Commission and served two terms on the board of trustees of the University of Missouri’s Law School Foundation.
 An active member of the Missouri Bar, Nelson has held leadership posts for the Bar Foundation Board of the Bar Association of Metropolitan St. Louis and the Mound City Bar Association.
 Nelson earned her juris doctorate from the University of Missouri School of Law and bachelor’s degree in political philosophy from Princeton University.